reddysrinath16/business-intelligence-projects/PowerBI/SalesInsightsPerformance/Sales/README.md

 ## Sales Insights Data Analysis Project

 1. SQL database dump is in SalesInsights.sql file above.
-Download `SalesInsights.sql` file to your local computer and import it as per instructions given in the tutorial video
+Download `SalesInsights.sql` and in MYSQLSERVER WORKBENCH and import the sql file

 ### Data Analysis Using SQL